 “We saw the opportunity architecturally for using that structural element to create depth and a sense of aperture on the northern elevation.
 It also offsets the horizontality of the building by dividing it up with these strong vertical elements,” says Toby.

 Wall and ceiling linings are plasterboard painted in Dulux St Clair Quarter.

 “We wanted the beams to pop and needed a lining that would celebrate them.
 On a foggy morning, the white walls seem to disappear, as if we’re sitting in the forest with a fresh cup of coffee.
 There’s a sense of being within nature, rather than apart from it.”

 Soft leather sofas are placed around a woodburner, while a low hanging chair, swinging in the breeze when the doors are open, gently obscures the view.

 A polished concrete floor on this level adds another textural element, juxtaposing the rougher finish of the in-situ concrete wall.
 The kitchen is located at the western end of the open-plan living area, defined by timber cabinetry.
 Behind, two further bedrooms draw dappled light in from the north to a central hallway leading to a back porch.
 Upstairs, in the canopy of the home, skylights ensure the main bedroom and nursery are bathed in light.

 As a rural family home, this is a place of strength.
 It is a unique approach to a conventional gabled structure expertly utilising common materials to striking effect.
 From the exterior, the building’s form articulates beautifully how thoughtful architecture can enhance a rural landscape and connection with it.

-Having completed this project, Toby and Ben will continue to make their mark on the built environment, with the launch of their firm 4C Architecture Studio.
+Having completed this project, Toby and Ben will continue to make their mark on the built environment, with their firms 4C Architecture Studio and Chapman Smith Architecture.